foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

 Rounding mode (nearest, up, convergence, truncated, and so on) affects only FX representation precision and can be platform specific.
 If the calculated :math:`x_{fx}` fixed point value exceeds container type range, it must be saturated.
 In case of immediate forward/backward conversion, :math:`x_{fp32}` might be not equal to the original one due to rounding and saturation operations.
-Only Per-tensor quantization granularity is supported for these data formats, which means that all values in tensor share the same quantization parameters (number of fractional bits).
+Only per-tensor quantization granularity is supported for these data formats, which means that all values in the tensor share the same quantization parameters (number of fractional bits).

 An addition of two :math:`{fx}` values might result in overflow if all bits of operands are used and both operands hold the maximum (or minimum) values.
 It means that an extra bit is required for this operation.
-But if sum of several operands is needed (accumulation), more than one extra bit is required to ensure that the result does not overflow.
+But if the sum of several operands is needed (accumulation), more than one extra bit is required to ensure that the result does not overflow.
 Assuming that all operands of the same format, the number of extra bits is defined based on the number of additions to be done:

 .. math::

-   extra\_\_ bits = Ceil({\log}_{2}(number\_\_ of\_\_ operands))
+   extra\_ bits = Ceil({\log}_{2}(number\_ of\_ operands))
 ..

 Where :math:`Ceil(x)` – function rounds up x to the smallest integer value that is not less than x.
-From notation point of view, these extra bits are added to integer part.
+From notation point of view, these extra bits are added to the integer part.

 .. admonition:: Example
    :class: "admonition tip"